<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 Survey Design Checklist

-It is also worth noting that, while this survey design checklist can facilitate item-writing and survey administration, it does not replace the larger research process involved in developing a survey instrument.
-This checklist does not help investigators address “what do we want to learn?”, “is a survey the right data collection instrument?”, “which constructs/concepts do we want to assess?”, and other critical, preliminary conversations that a research team will need to have.
-In addition, this checklist should not be viewed as a replacement for a thorough process to design survey scales (e.g., Gehlbach & Brinkworth, 2011).
+This survey design checklist can facilitate item-writing and survey administration.
+However, it does not replace the larger research process involved in developing a survey instrument.
+In addition, it’s important not to view this checklist as a replacement for a thorough process of designing survey scales (e.g., Gehlbach & Brinkworth, 2011).

 For items and response options, does your survey...